Georges-GNM/hackday-gcloud-example-applications/README.md

 Example applications for getting up and running in Google Cloud using our two main languages - [Node](https://nodejs.org/en) and [Scala](https://www.scala-lang.org/).
 These are templates you can use as a reference for getting started, we recommend taking these as a starting point.

 > [!IMPORTANT]
-> Your app will need to use a different service name, which means editing the deploy script.
+> Your app will need to use a different service name to the example project, which means editing the deploy script.

 ## Initial setup